 Data from individual farm financial records is available in at least two dozen states.
 These farm record programs are sponsored by three types of groups: (1) farm management associations, (2) departments of agricultural economics and Cooperative Extension and (3) vocational-technical school programs.
-In several states there is cooperation between the farm management associations and agricultural economists in the collection and analysis of data from individual farm records.
+In several states there is cooperation between the farm management associations and agricultural economists in the collection and analysis of data from individual A list of the organizations responsible for collecting and farm records. publishing the data in each state appears at the end of the chapter.
 Much of this effort is primarily related to extension farm management programs but in some cases the data is the basis for research studies.
-This paper is primarily concerned with (1) the use of this firm level data as a basis for studying issues such as farm size and structure and (2) whether the data could be made consistent to facilitate comparisons of net returns across states.
+This paper is primarily concerned with (1) the use of this firm level data as a basis for studying issues such as farm size and structure, (2) whether the data could be made consistent to facilitate comparisons of net returns across states and (3) presentation of data from three states relating farm size to measures of profitability as an example of the use of farm record data in studying farm size issues.

 The history of farm record data collection as part of an extension-type effort varies greatly among states.
-Some states appear never to have been involved in such activity while others have been continuously involved for A few states (universities) have started new data several decades. collection efforts in recent years but perhaps more significantly several (Purdue, Ohio State, Wisconsin) largely discontinued such efforts after 1983.
+Some states appear never to have been involved in such activity while others have been continuously involved for several decades.
+A few states (universities) have started new data collection efforts in recent years but perhaps more significantly several (Purdue, Ohio State, Wisconsin) largely discontinued such efforts after 1983.
 However, Purdue restarted their efforts in 1987.
 Some of the farm record efforts have been in close cooperation with independent and largely farmer-financed farm management associations.
 The largest of these efforts is in Illinois.
-A combination of farm management fieldmen and college staff summarized and analyzed 7,375 records for 1988.
-It is probably fair to state that the farm records and analysis programs in most states are a blend of education and service to the farmers involved and a source of information to be used in extension programs with other farmers and in teaching programs at various universities and colleges.
+A combination of farm management fieldmen and college staff summarized and analyzed 7,269 records It is probably fair to state that the farm records and analysis for 1989. programs in most states are a blend of education and service to the farmers involved and a source of information to be used in extension programs with other farmers and in teaching programs at various universities and colleges.
 While the data have been used for research, probably in no state was that the original purpose for collecting the data.